 After the Yule Log has burned, many people spread the ashes around their homes for good luck and to protect their families from evil spirits.

-Tell Us About Your Family’s Favorite Holiday Traditions!
+Tell Us About Your Favorite Winter Holiday Traditions for Kids!

 Every family tradition is a special way to pay homage to your heritage in a beautiful way!
 Does your family have a favorite way to celebrate during the holiday season?
 The Children’s Museum of Sonoma County wants to hear about your beloved family holiday traditions!